 That night there was a Gala with a lot of stuffed-shirt speeches and a dance band.
 I cut out when the dancing started and went back to the Shoreham Hotel where we were staying and had a few drinks with some other players and their wives.
 It was not unusual for a player to have a drink in that hotel on the night before a game.
 Check Jim Bouton’s classic book, Ball Four, which was written that year, for hilarious details.

-The National League carried a seven game winning streak into the game and didn’t waste any time protecting it.
+The National League carried a seven-game winning streak into the game and didn’t waste any time protecting it.
 We scored nine runs in the first four innings and coasted to a 9-3 win.
 McCovey won the MVP Award.
 I got to pitch a third of an inning.
 Viewers in Houston told me later that I yawned as I got out of the golf cart that shuttled me to the mound, which proves that you can yawn even when you are nervous.
 I got two strikes on Boog Powell right away and threw several sliders trying to strike him out.
 But I was too amped up.
 I just couldn’t get it down around his ankle where I wanted it.
 He ended up hitting a waist-high slider for a jam-shot single to right.
 Reggie Smith followed and popped up to end the inning.
-I got him with a change up, my fourth best pitch!
+I got him with a changeup, my 4th best pitch.

 The American League won that game and all the hoopla that preceded it diminished the game itself.
 It was obvious that there was no league pride, no burning desire to win.
 It was more like a spring training game with a big crowd.